 a.
 Webster and Posey Tubes and the Northern Waterfront.
-Work with Caltrans and
+Work with Caltrans and northern waterfront property owners to develop sea-level rise protection for the Webster and Posey Tubes and the connecting on-island roadway network along the northern waterfront.

-- northern waterfront property owners to develop sea-level rise protection for the Webster and Posey Tubes and the connecting on-island roadway network along the northern waterfront. - b.
+- b.
 State Route 61 and Bay Farm Island.
-Work with Caltrans, the EBRPD and the City and Port of Oakland to develop sea-level rise protections for Bay Farm Island including Doolittle Drive, State Route 61, the east end of Alameda, the San Francisco Bay Trail, adjacent shoreline habitat, access including East Bay Regional Park District's (EBRPD) bike/pedestrian wooden bridge on Bay Farm Island, and the Packet Landing Road Lagoon Outfall., and the Veterans Court area. - c.
+Work with Caltrans, the EBRPD and the City and Port of Oakland to develop sea-level rise protections for Bay Farm Island including Doolittle Drive, State Route 61, the east end of Alameda, the San Francisco Bay Trail access including East Bay Regional Park District's (EBRPD) bike/pedestrian wooden bridge on Bay Farm Island, and the Packet Landing Road Lagoon Outfall., and the Veterans Court area. - c.
 Shoreline Drive and the Southshore.
 Work with the EBRPD and south shore residential and commercial property owners wonders to prepare Shoreline Drive and the adjacent roadway network for sea-level rise. - d.
 Fernside Drive and the Eastern Shoreline.
-Work with Fernside Drive and eastern shoreline homeowners to prepare Shoreline Drive, the Veterans Court area and the adjacent roadway network for sea-level rise.
+Work with Fernside Drive and eastern shoreline homeowners to prepare Shoreline Drive, the Veterans Court area and the adjacent roadway network for sea-level rise. - 1.
+Add Street Classifications and Maps from existing Transportation Element Appendix to end of Mobility Element (similar the way the Land Use classifications and diagram are in the Land Use Element.)